- Address

 blue, Gram stain, von Kossa calcium, Oil O red, Gordon &

-Sweets Siliver Reticular fiberstain, Safranin O and fast
+Sweets Siliver Reticular fiberstain, Safranin O, MOVAT,

-green, TRAP(Tartaric Acid Resistant Phosphotase).
+TRAP(Tartaric Acid Resistant Phosphotase).

-STTARR Pathology has other histochemistry stain protocols
+STTARR Histopathology has other histochemistry stain

-stain that you are interested is not on the list.
+if the stain that you are interested is not on the list.

 Principle and routine stain used in histopathology perform on paraffin or frozen sections.